esentri/domainlifecycles/getting-started/english/features/persistence_en.md

 ---

 # Persistence

-Das Persistence-Modul von DLC ermöglicht ein vereinfachtes Mapping für in der Datenbank persistierte DomainObjects.
+The persistence module of DLC makes it easy to combine the DDD approach with a relational database.
-Zu den Funktionen gehören unter anderem:
+Some of the functions it offers are:
--   Type-safe Queries basierend auf jOOQ
+- Type-safe Queries based on jOOQ
--   Unterstützen und abstrahieren vieler Datenbank Engines mittels JOOQ
+- Support and abstraction of many database engines using JOOQ
--   Vereinfachte Aggregate Queries (DLC Fetcher)
+- Simplified aggregate queries (DLC Fetcher)
--   Vereinfachte Aggregate CRUD Unterstützung (DLC Repositories)
+- Simplified aggregate CRUD support (DLC repositories)
 - Object relational auto mapping
--   Persistenz Action Event hooks
+- Persistence Action Event hooks
--   Vollumfänglicher ValueObject support bezüglich Persistenz
+- Full ValueObject support regarding persistence
--   Unterstützt Java  `final`  Keywords und Java-Optionals innerhalb persistierter Strukturen
+- Supports Java `final` keywords and Java optionals within persisted structures

 ## Implementation
 **Hinweis:** Damit eine reibungslose Implementation des Repositories möglich ist,